 Using the JET Setup program, you may create additional profiles and switch between them according to the requirements of your applications.
 New profiles are based on one of the Java SE microversions supported by your installation of Excelsior JET.
 JET Setup displays the list of supported microversions when you start creating a new profile.

 Typically, each version of Excelsior JET supports only one Java SE microversion at the time of release.
-As Oracle issues newer Java SE updates, Excelsior provides updates for JET that add support for these Java SE microversions.
+As OpenJDK of a newer Java SE microversions is issued, Excelsior provides updates for JET that add support for those microversions.
 Visit Excelsior’s Web site to find out which versions of Java your version of Excelsior JET can support.